Ceabeans/BCLCM-Palm/README.md

 Readers interested in Easy Consistency Tuning (ECT) can refer to [https://github.com/locuslab/ect](https://github.com/locuslab/ect) for further details.

-## Training and Sample Collection for BCLDM-Palm
+## Training and Sample Collection for BCLCM-Palm

 1. **Train the LECT module:**